On intersection cohomology with torus actions of complexity one: Betti numbers of complexity-one smooth -varieties

 where $\sigma$ is the tail of $\D$.
 We denote by $\EE_{y}^{+}$ resp. $\EE_{y}$ the fan generated by

+Note that in the last expression $\D$ is no longer fixed.
 If $X(\EE)$ is projective, then $\EE_{y}$ is a complete fan which is a normal fan of a polytope $Q_{y}(\EE)$ (compare with \cite[Corollary 3.28]{PS11}).
-The same holds for the fan $\tail(\EE)$; we denote by $Q(\EE)$ a polytope such that $\tail(\EE)$ is its normal fan. \end{rappel} Let us illustrate the preceding paragraph by an example. \begin{example} Consider the divisorial fan
+The same holds for the fan $\tail(\EE)$; we denote by $Q(\EE)$ a polytope such that $\tail(\EE)$ is its normal fan. \\

+Let us illustrate the preceding paragraph by an example where we consider a toric variety with an action of a codimension-one subtorus. \begin{example} Consider the divisorial fan

 on $(\P^{1}, N)$, where $\D^{i,0}\in \PP(\P^{1}\setminus \{0\}, \sigma_{i})$ and $\D^{i,\infty}\in\PP(\P^{1}\setminus \{\infty\}, \sigma_{i})$.
 Assume that $\D^{i,0}_{y} = \D^{i,\infty}_{y} = \sigma_{i}$ for all $i\in I$ and $y\in \P^{1}\setminus \{0\}$.
 Indentifying $\P^{1}\setminus \{0\}$ resp. $\P^{1}\setminus\{\infty\}$ with $\spec(\CC[t^{-1}])$ resp. $\spec(\CC[t])$ we have the equality